TribalyteTechnologies/BrightByte/README.md

  Each one of them contains its own package.json with several commands and dependecies.
 Some of them also contains a README.md file with more information.

 ## Quick local starup
-Run `npm start` in root directory to install and start a full local version of Brightbyte.
+Run `npm install` then `npm start` in root directory to install and start a full local version of Brightbyte.

 ## Startup order
 If you want to customize the code an run it by yourself, there is a specific order to start the system: